trickstercache/trickster/docs/influxdb.md

 #### Prepared Statements

 Trickster proxies the full prepared statement lifecycle: `CreatePreparedStatement`, `DoPutPreparedStatementQuery` (parameter binding), `DoGetPreparedStatement`, `ClosePreparedStatement`.
-Cache keys incorporate the bound parameter hash so two clients running the same statement with different values don't alias.
+A parameterless prepared statement is equivalent to executing its statement text, so it is served through the same three cache tiers as plain statement queries — delta caching included — and shares their cache entries.
+Executions with bound parameters are cached whole, keyed by the bound parameter hash so two clients running the same statement with different values don't alias.
 Prepared statements abandoned by disconnected clients are closed upstream after 15 minutes of inactivity.

 Note: InfluxDB 3 Core 3.10 reports a parameter schema at prepare time but does not resolve bound values during query planning (upstream limitation).
 Parameterless prepared statements work end-to-end; parameterized ones require a newer Core or Enterprise build.